jazzband/wagtailmenus/docs/source/advanced_topics/custom_menu_classes.rst

 Like all of the other tags, the ``children_menu`` tag uses a ``Menu`` class to fetch all of the data needed to render a menu.
 Though, because children menus are driven entirely by your existing page tree (and do not need to store any additional data), it's just a plain old Python class and not a Django model.

-The class ``wagtailmenus.models.menus.ChildrenMenu`` is used by default, but you can use the ``WAGTAILMENUS_CHILDREN_MENU_CLASS_PATH`` setting in your project to make wagtailmenus use an alternative class (for example, if you want to modify which pages are included).
+The class ``wagtailmenus.models.menus.ChildrenMenu`` is used by default, but you can use the ``WAGTAILMENUS_CHILDREN_MENU_CLASS`` setting in your project to make wagtailmenus use an alternative class (for example, if you want to modify which pages are included).
 For custom classes, it's recommended that you subclass ``ChildrenMenu`` and override any methods as required e.g:

 .. code-block:: python